 - Ensure that trial proceedings are in line with established rules and procedures, including the submission of evidence and testimonies

 The court proceedings over which a judge presides may or may not involve a jury.
 In a non-jury criminal trial, the judge is responsible for determining the innocence or guilt of the defendant.
-In civil cases, the judge determines the liability and compensation of the parties to the case.
+In civil cases, the judge determines the liability of each party and compensation if applicable.

-In addition to managing court proceedings, a judge may also maintain a law practice or teach legal education.
+In addition to managing court proceedings, a judge may also maintain a law practice or act as a legal educator.

-What Does it Take to Become a Judge?
+How Long Does It Take to Become a Judge?

 How long it takes to become a judge varies.
-Factors that will influence the length of time it takes for you to become a judge include: the number of years you spent as an undergraduate; how long it took you to get in and out of law school and pass the bar exam, how long you practiced as an attorney and the type of judge you want to be; and how long you practiced law.
+Some factors that influence the length of time it takes to become a judge include the number of years you spent as an undergraduate, how long it took you to get in and out of law school and pass the bar exam, how long you practiced as an attorney and the type of judge you want to be.

-For most people, it takes about seven years to become a licensed attorney ? four years in college and three in law school ? before passing the bar exam.
-The timeframe may be longer or shorter for some individuals, depending on their unique circumstances.
+For most people, it takes about seven years to become a licensed attorney?four years in college and three more in law school?before passing the bar exam.
+But this timeframe may be longer or shorter for some individuals, depending on their unique circumstances.

-For example, a two-year Juris Doctor (JD) program means spending six years instead of seven to become a licensed lawyer.
-A five-year undergraduate program and three years in law school means eight years of schooling before you may become a practicing attorney.
+For example, a two-year Juris Doctor (J.D.) program takes six years instead of seven.
+In contrast, a five-year undergraduate program plus three years in law school means eight years of schooling before you may become a practicing attorney.

 After you become a licensed lawyer, you can officially begin working toward becoming a judge.
-There's no set amount of years you need to be a practicing lawyer before becoming a judge.
-While you're lobbying for a judgeship, however, you can practice law privately in your own law firm or as another law firm's employee.
+There?s no set amount of years you need to practice as a lawyer before becoming a judge.
+While you?re lobbying for a judgeship, however, you can practice law privately.

-You can also work in a government agency, the city or county prosecutor's office, or be a legal consultant.
-During this time, you can further your legal education by getting a Master of Law degree (LLM) or Doctor of Law degree (J.S.D or S.J.D) to solidify your knowledge of every area of law.
+Some aspiring judges may work in a government agency, with the city or county prosecutor?s office, or as a legal consultant.
+During this time, you can further your legal education by getting a Master of Law degree (L.L.M.) or Doctor of Law degree (J.S.D. or S.J.D.) to solidify your knowledge of every area of law.

-After years of practice, you may earn an appointment or be elected to be a judge, especially if your legal experience covers a lot of trial cases.
-That said, there are some types of judgeships in some states that don't require legal-practice experience.
+After years of practice, you may earn an appointment or be elected as a judge, especially if you have extensive experience in trial proceedings.
+That said, there are certain types of judgeships in specific states that don?t require legal practice experience.

 How to Become a Judge